SaakshiMunot/SaakshiMunot.github.io/DEPLOYMENT_GUIDE.md

 ## Troubleshooting

+### Vercel Deployment Fails with "No Deployment"
+1. **Check Build Command**: Ensure Vercel is using default Next.js build (not custom command)
+2. **Verify Configuration**: Make sure `BUILD_MODE` is NOT set in Vercel environment variables
+3. **Framework Detection**: Ensure Vercel detects your project as Next.js
+4. **Clear Vercel Cache**: In Vercel dashboard, go to Settings → Advanced → Clear Build Cache

 ### Chat not working on GitHub Pages
 1. Check browser console for errors
 2. Verify `NEXT_PUBLIC_API_URL` is set correctly in GitHub Actions